 There's a black frame insertion feature to help reduce motion blur.
 The BFI feature has brightness compensation and it was noticeable when the monitor's brightness was set around or below 100nits.

-The XV273X has an exceptional refresh rate.
+The Acer XV273X has an exceptional refresh rate.
 It supports FreeSync and is G-SYNC compatible, and it has a wide VRR range.
 If you want a monitor with a higher refresh rate for a smoother gaming experience, check out the ASUS ROG Swift 360Hz PG259QN.